isomerpages/moe-victoriajc/_admissions/Direct School Admissions Applications.md

 Selection will be based on a basket of criteria for the respective talent area.

 Auditions will take place in Victoria Junior College.
 Note the dates and times for auditions.
 The teacher in-charge will contact applicants to confirm the date and time allocated.

+### Sports

+Selection will be considered on a basket of criteria for the respective talent area.

+Physical trials will be conducted at Victoria Junior College.
+No trials will be conducted for applicants to Cross-Country, Track & Field and Wushu (see details below).

+Note the dates and times for trials.
+Applicants should be suitably attired for their respective sports trials.

+### Niche Academic Programmes

+Applicants for the respective Talent Area must submit their application (including Personal Statement and supporting documents) by **20 June 2022**.

+VJC is hosting Tea Sessions in May for students interested in our Niche Academic Programmes.
+Please register for the Tea Sessions at least _3 days before the date of the session_.
+More details can be found in the respective Talent Area segment.